-FEEDBACK RESPONSE Habitat and Biodiversity Natural England suggest that reference should be made to why the policy potentially asks for a Habitat Regulation Assessment and bird surveys, so as to ensure that the land is not being utilised by SPA species at the time of the development.
+FEEDBACK RESPONSE Habitat and Biodiversity potentially asks for a Habitat Regulation Assessment and bird surveys, so as to ensure that the land is not being utilised by SPA species at the time of the development.
 Should that be the case, additional mitigation measures would be required.
 They also state that references should be made to the surrounding functionally linked land, its importance to SPA species and how the site is linked to the designated sites.
 Natural England suggest that proposals could have a significant impact on these designated sites and land functionally linked to them (through disturbance and increased recreational pressure).
-As such NE suggest that this should be identified as a site constraint in the Masterplan and that it should refer to the need for possible mitigation land if it is found at project stage that there has been an increase in the use of the fields within the allocation by SPA/ Ramsar site species. site, none of the ecological assessments, white presence of SPA/ Ramsar site species at the site. for any mitigation measures in the design of the M Nevertheless in line with local plan policies, any su to be supported appropriate ecological assessm identified as necessary these will need to be incorp One resident identified potential loss of existing wildlife on the site as a consequence of the development.
+As such NE suggest that this should be identified as a site constraint in the Masterplan and that it should refer to the need for possible mitigation land if it is found at project stage that there has been an increase in the use of the fields within the allocation by SPA/Ramsar site species.
+One resident identified potential loss of existing wildlife on the site as a consequence of the development.
 One resident suggested that dwellings should be fitted with bird and bat boxes.
-A habit, as well as the Category B habitat where p outside these identified habitats the site is of negl Design / Appearance / Landscaping A number of residents raised concerns that the development would diminish the character of the village, with concerns that the style of the proposed dwellings would not be in keeping with the existing housing in the village. stage, however the masterplan objectives and d Some residents agreed with the constraints presented at the public consultation exhibition and recognised that the site is allocated, but suggested that as much as possible should be done to retain the rural feel of the area within the site, including buffering to the existing countryside and green areas to be spread throughout the site. importance of sensitive boundaries in designing fur green infrastructure strategy includes landscaped One residents suggested the inclusion of a green buffer between the residential and employment elements.
+The Masterplan principles include the retention and enhancement of the identified Category A habit, as well as the Category B habitat where possible.
+Assessments have indicated that outside these identified habitats the site is of negligible to low ecological value.
+Overall the Masterplan objectives seek net biodiversity gain to be delivered where possible.
+The detail of how this will be achieved is a matter for the detailed planning stage.
+Design / Appearance / Landscaping diminish the character of the village, with concerns that the style of the The design and appearance of the housing is a matter for detailed planning application stage, however the masterplan objectives and design principles have been enhanced to reflect a desire for the new development to respect the current village in terms of design. consultation exhibition and recognised that the site is allocated, but suggested that as much as possible should be done to retain the rural feel The Masterplan Green Infrastructure strategy has been enhanced to recognise the importance of sensitive boundaries in designing future schemes on this site.
+The Masterplan green infrastructure strategy includes landscaped buffering along the western site boundary together with lower density development in this location to provide a sensitive transition between the development and adjacent countryside.
+The green infrastructure strategy also includes significant areas of poen space within the site.
+One residents suggested the inclusion of a green buffer between the residential and employment elements.
 This is included in the Masterplan.
 Vision and Key Development Principles One response suggested that the vision for the site did not appropriately show how the proposed development would be delivered.
-The Vision is not part of the implementation eler the Masterplan is to establish a spatial framew development will be considered against, along wi ambe Bay European protected conservation hich included bird surveys, identified the e.
-As such there is no indication of the need Masterplan relating to this particular matter. subsequent planning applications will need ments and should mitigation measures be proprated within the proposed development.
+The Vision is not part of the implementation element of the Masterplan.
+The purpose of the Masterplan is to establish a spatial framework and supporting narrative that future development will be considered against, along with Local Plan policies.